-Application to present at the 2024 AJEC Research Symposium is OPEN
+Application to present at the 2026 AJEC Research Symposium is OPEN.

-8–9 February 2024—a virtual event to bring together early childhood practitioners, researchers, leaders and academics.
+An in-person event to bring together early childhood researchers, leaders, academics and practitioners.

 The Australasian Journal of Early Childhood (AJEC) is Australasia’s foremost scholarly journal and the world’s longest-running major journal within the early childhood field.
-Published quarterly, AJEC offers research-based articles that are designed to impart new information and encourage the critical exchange of ideas among early childhood practitioners, academics and students.
+Published quarterly, AJEC offers research-based articles that are designed to impart new information and encourage the critical exchange of ideas among early childhood academics, students and practitioners.

 Theme and streams